CoquiCoders/primerPesoDocs/chapter1/section2.md

 # Logo & Color Palette

-The logo is a combination of a "1" and a "P" (meaning of course Primer Peso or First Dollar).
+The logo is a combination of a "1" and a "P" (meaning of course Primer Peso or 'First Dollar').

 This is the main logo as it is used on the web.
 It should be placed on a white or light background.